 • Is effectively recovered and utilized in biological and/or industrial closed loop cycles

-The point, we think, is for materials to meet as many of these criteria as possible before they arrive in the marketplace.
-Packaging is constantly being reinvented and improved, due to consumer demand and government regulations.
-In both the industrial and consumer realms, manufacturers of packaging materials continue to improve their offerings to provide safe robust materials that meet these high standards.
+The point, we think, is for materials to meet as many of these criteria as possible before they arrive in the marketplace, whether for consumer or industrial use.
+Packaging is constantly being reinvented and improved, due to both consumer demand and government regulations.
+In both the industrial and consumer realms, manufacturers of packaging materials continue to improve their offerings to provide safe robust materials that meet these high standards, including the reduction of packaging waste.

-Visit SPC site for more on sustainable packaging: http://www.sustainablepackaging.org/content/?type=5&id=definition-of-sus...
+Visit the Sustainable Packaging Coalition site for more detail on sustainable packaging: Sustainable Packaging Coalition